cobelu/cobelu.github.io/_posts/2024-01-14-MakerMade-can-eat-my-shorts.md

 Let me end by saying this:
 You will still be left with unsupported software if you apply the patch, and you'll still be buying into a company that would rather screw the customer than build a community.
 There are better options out there.

+## EDIT [72 Hours Later]

+I spent about a total of about 3 hours trying to rebase the MakerVerse repository on top of the CNCjs library with git wizardry.
+Finally, I asked myself, "why am I wasting my time on this?".